Let's Be Cops: Production

 Principal photography began in May 2013 in Atlanta, Georgia, some of the filming also took place in Charleston, South Carolina, and wrapped up in July.

 Release

-The film was released on August 13, 2014 with an R rating in the United States and a 15 certificate in the UK.
+The film was released on August 13, 2014, with an R rating in the United States and a 15 certificate in the UK.

+Home media

+Let's Be Cops was released on DVD and Blu-ray on November 11, 2014, By 20th Century Fox Home Entertainment.

 Box office

 Let's Be Cops grossed $82.4 million in North America and $55.8 million in other territories for a total gross of $138.2 million, against a production budget of $17 million.

 The film grossed $8.4 million on Wednesday and Thursday, and $17.8 million in its opening weekend, finishing in third at the box office behind Teenage Mutant Ninja Turtles ($28.5 million) and Guardians of the Galaxy ($25.1 million), but the first among the weekend's new releases.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 18% based on 81 reviews and an average rating of 3.86/10.
+On Rotten Tomatoes, the film has an approval rating of 19% based on 81 reviews and an average rating of 3.86/10.
 The site's critical consensus reads, "Damon Wayans, Jr. and Jake Johnson have comedic chemistry; unfortunately, Let's Be Cops fails to do anything with it."
-On Metacritic, the film has a score of 30 out of 100 based on 23 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a score of 30 out of 100 based on 23 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Joe Leydon of Variety magazine wrote: "The mix of funny business and rough stuff isn't always smooth, but the target audience likely will be amused."
 Nick de Semlyen of Empire magazine wrote: "Some nice comic beats and a sinister Andy Garcia turn make this far more watchable that the fratty conceit might suggest."
 Bilge Ebiri of New York Magazine wrote: "Let’s Be Cops has its moments, but it in no way distinguishes itself."

 Time magazine placed Let's Be Cops fifth in their ranking of the 10 worst movies of 2014, stating: "The initial setup of Let's Be Cops could have been a funny premise for a B-plot on a show ... but instead, the idea is stretched into a never-ending feature that fails to find any chemistry between Johnson and Wayans".

 The movie's release on August 13, 2014, occurring just four days after the fatal shooting of Michael Brown in Ferguson, Missouri, was interpreted by more progressive-leaning media as somewhat ill-timed.
 In a 2015 interview on Sway in the Morning, Wayans hinted that he would not be interested in a sequel until real-life police brutality was addressed.